yiier/forum/README.md

 ~~~

-CONFIGURATION
+SETUP
 -------------

 ### Database

-Edit the file `config/db.php` with real data, for example:
+Create the file `config/db-local.php` with the connection infomation for your local environment, for example:

 ```php
 return [